Gold240sx/Nocturne-Mac-Connector/README.md

 # Nocturne-Mac-Connector

+** THIS REPO IS SUNSETTED **
+This working repo was submitted as a PR and reworked by Shadow in the nocturne-connector release of ~4.0.7+ (verified).
+Works on Intel and ARM Macs.
+Kept public for memories.

 Control your Spotify (and eventually any media playing on your Mac) from the Spotify Car Thing — flashed with the [Nocturne firmware](https://github.com/usenocturne/nocturne).